Efraín Ríos Montt: Removal from power

 By the end of 1982, Ríos Montt, claiming that the war against the leftist guerrillas had been won, said the government's work was one of "techo, trabajo, y tortillas" ("roofs, work, and tortillas").
 Having survived three attempted coups, on June 29, 1983, Ríos Montt declared a state of emergency and announced elections for July 1984.
-By then Ríos Montt had alienated many segments of Guatemalan society by his actions.
+By then, Ríos Montt had alienated many segments of Guatemalan society by his actions.
 Shortly before the visit to Guatemala by Pope John Paul II in March 1983, Ríos Montt refused the Pope's appeal for clemency to six guerrillas who had been sentenced to death by the regime's special tribunals.
 The outspoken evangelicalism and the moralizing sermons of the general's regular Sunday television broadcasts (discursos de domingo) were increasingly regarded with embarrassment by many.
 The military brass was offended by his promotion of young officers in defiance of the Army's traditional hierarchy.
-Many middle class citizens were unhappy with the decision, announced on August 1, 1983, to introduce the value-added tax for the first time in Guatemalan history.
+Many middle-class citizens were unhappy with the decision, announced on August 1, 1983, to introduce the value-added tax in the country.
 One week later, on August 8, 1983, his own Minister of Defense, General Óscar Mejía Victores, overthrew the regime in a coup during which seven people were killed.

-The leaders of the 1983 coup alleged that Ríos Montt belonged to a "fanatical and aggressive religious group" that had threatened the "fundamental principle of the separation of Church and State".
-However, historian Virginia Garrard-Burnett considered that the main underlying reason for his removal from power was that Ríos Montt "had severely stanched the flow of graft to military officers and government officials" and was not responsive to the powerful interest groups represented by the Army's high command.
+According to journalist Jean-Marie Simon, "although no one suffered more under Rios Montt's beans-and-bullets ideology than Guatemala's highland Indians, [Ríos Montt's] erratic admiration for their Mayan ancestry (Guatemalidad, as he called it) did nothing to endear him to Guatemala's ladino middle and wealthy classes, especially after his appointment of ten Indians to the hand-picked 88-member Council of State in September 1982."
+The leaders of the 1983 coup alleged that Ríos Montt belonged to a "fanatical and aggressive religious group" that had threatened the "fundamental principle of the separation of Church and State."
+Historian Virginia Garrard-Burnett considered that the main underlying reason for his removal from power was that Ríos Montt "had severely stanched the flow of graft to military officers and government officials" and was not responsive to the powerful interest groups represented by the Army's high command.
+It was reported that the soldier who escorted Ríos Montt out of the National Palace during the coup said to him "A government that doesn't abuse doesn't govern" (El gobierno que no abusa, no gobierna).